magick93/backend-task-2025/Tasks.md

 ### The "Extra" Part
 There's also a comparison mode (baseline vs comparison datasets), but that's secondary - design with it in mind but implement the basic version first.

+# The task

+We have a basic function working in `/home/anton/git/backend-task-2025/text-analysis-service` that can be run locally using `sam local invoke TextAnalysisFunction --event test_event.json`.

+Review `READ

+Update the structure, tests and functions in `text-analysis-service` folder to match `The Flow` described above.
+Your approach should be to keep running the unit tests and ensure that as you migrate to the AWS sam / serverless approach, the unit tests continue to run and pass.
+An example of the amazon web services serverless structure and syntax can be found in `aws-sam-sample/text-analysis`.

+You should also test that the functions work locally using `sam local invoke <function_logical_id> [options]`